noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

      - 5
      - **4**

-To calculate the final score, the system adds the median scores for each criterion:
+To calculate the final score, the system adds the median score for each criterion.

-  **Ideas median (8/10) + Content median (8/10) + Grammar median (4/5) = final score (20/25)**
+  Ideas median (8 out of 10) + Content median (8 out of 10) +
+  Grammar median (4 out of 5) = final score (20 out of 25)

 Note, again, that your final score is not the median of the scores that each individual peer assessor gave the response.

 ==================================
 View Top Responses (optional)
 ==================================

-If the course team included a **Top Responses** section, you can see the highest-scoring responses that your peers have submitted.
-This section only appears after you have completed all the steps of the assignment.
+If the course team included a **Top Responses** section, you can review the highest-scoring responses submitted for each question.
+This section appears only after you have completed all the steps of the assignment.

 .. image:: ../../shared/students/Images/PA_TopResponses.png
-   :alt: Section that shows the text and scores of the top three responses for the assignment
+   :alt: Section that shows the text and scores of the top three responses for
+       the assignment.
    :width: 500

 ********************************
-Cancelled Responses
+Canceled Responses
 ********************************

 If a member of the course team deems a response that you have submitted to be inappropriate, she can cancel that response and remove it from peer grading.
-In the open response assessment you see an indicator that your submission was cancelled, with the date and time of the cancellation, and a comment by the course team member about the reason.
+In the open response assessment you see an indicator that your submission was canceled, with the date and time of the cancellation, and a comment by the course team member about the reason.

-The course team member might allow you to submit a replacement response for the cancelled one, or she might not.
+The course team member might allow you to submit a replacement response for the canceled one, or she might not.
 If she does not allow you to submit a replacement response, your grade is zero for the assignment.